ADACS-Australia/HWSA-2022/_episodes/04-DataManagement.md

 - "How do I manage different types of data?"
 - "How do I store and access structured data?"
 - "How do I store and access unstructured data?"
+objectives:
+- "Distinguish between different types of data"
+- "Understand how to work with structured and unstructured data"
+- "Be comfortable with SQL select and filter queries"
+- "Understand what meta-data is"
 keypoints:
 - "Invest time in cleaning and transforming your data"
 - "Meta data gives context and makes your data easier to understand"